Canada's First Fully Indigenized Art Therapy Diploma

 Current Application Process

-Application Deadlines: We are currently accepting registration for the 2021 Manitoba cohort, which will begin in July 2021.
+Application Deadlines: We are currently accepting registration for the 2021 Indigenized Art Therapy cohort, which will begin on July 2nd, 2021.
 There are a limited number of seats available and spots will be reserved as applications are received.
-The application deadline is March 31st.
+The application deadline is May 31, 2021.